What’s in this article

-Malaysia is known for the cuisines and celebrations stemming from the diverse religions and cultures.
-With her bustling nightlife in the city, tropical islands, rainforests and beaches, Malaysia has a lot to offer, making it an attractive destination for tourists, working professionals, and businesses.
+Lifestyle in Malaysia is known for its cuisines and celebrations stemming from its diverse religions and cultures.
+With its bustling nightlife in the city, tropical islands, rainforests, and beaches, Malaysia has a lot to offer, making it an attractive destination for tourists, working professionals, and businesses.

 Demographics in Malaysia

-Malaysia has an estimated population of 32.7 million, of which 68.8% are Malays and Indigenous people who are also known as Bumiputera, which translate to ‘Princes of the Soil’.
-The remaining 31.2% include 23.2% of Chinese and 7.0% of Indians in Malaysia.
+Malaysia has an estimated population of 32.7 million, with 68.8% comprising Malays and Indigenous people, who are also known as Bumiputera, translating to ‘Princes of the Soil’.
+The remaining 31.2% consist of 23.2% Chinese and 7.0% Indians in Malaysia.

 When it comes to the language, Malaysia’s official national language is Malay.